neu-se/CS4530-Spring-2025/Assignments/project-grading.md

 * Implemented features do not include any eslint-disable or ts-ignore flag

 ### Testing (10%)
 The project must include evidence of testing (both for front-end and back-end).
 Ideally, all new features will be accompanied by fully automated tests, but in some circumstances, this may not be feasible.
 If automated tests are not possible, include a discussion of your manual testing strategy.
+The evidence of testing can be submitted as part of your report.
 There is no explicit requirement to make use of any specific testing technology (e.g. mocks, spies, etc.) or library (e.g., cypress).

 #### Satisfactory:
 * Any new or modified backend features include tests that validate that the feature works as intended.
 These tests cover the changed code, and also contain well-written assertions that thoroughly check the expected behaviors.
 * Any new or modified frontend features should be thoroughly tested to validate that the feature works as intended.
 These tests may be manual.
+Evidence of your testing is provided.
 * Tests contains no ESLint warnings or errors; do not include any eslint-disable or ts-ignore flags

 #### Meets minimum requirements:
 * Any new or modified backend features include at least one test, which may or may not be an effective test.
 * Any new or modified frontend features should be minimally tested.
+Limited or no evidence of testing is provided
 * Tests may contain ESlint warnings (but no errors); does not include any eslint-disable or ts-ignore flags

 ### Process (20%)
-The Process grade includes: use of a structured development process, including code reviews, timely completion of sprint progress reports/retrospectives, individual/team surveys, peer evaluations and weekly meetings with TA Mentor (for Week 6, 8-13).
+The Process grade includes: use of a structured development process, including pull requests, code reviews, timely completion of sprint progress reports/retrospectives, individual/team surveys, peer evaluations and weekly meetings with TA Mentor (for Week 6, 8, 10-14).
 It also includes appropriate division of labor within the project.
-For full credit, each member of the team must have at least 4 commits in the final delivered code.
+For full credit, each member of the team must have at least 2 commits during each sprint in the final delivered code.
-* Ongoing development progress including code reviews, github commits, issue tracker activity, etc. count 10% of the grade
+* Ongoing development progress including pull requests, code reviews, github commits, issue tracker activity, etc. count 10% of the grade
 * Peer evaluations, TA meeting, submission of surveys/reports counts 10% of the project grade.
 These items will be evaluated using the rubrics below.